ShuheZhang-MUMC/Fundus-image-background-filling/README.md

 **Usage**
 demo_main.m.

 The threshold **T** for the ROI (Region of interest) should be adjust for different fundus image.
-Empirically, T = 10 for 8 bit color fundus image.
+Empirically, T = 10 for 8-bit color fundus images.

 ![issue1](https://user-images.githubusercontent.com/61624968/130604223-6b01ece1-1871-4648-be16-788f87c0d570.jpg)